rgiless/Lipkin-Meshkov-Glick/README.md

 # Lipkin-Meshkov-Glick
-A collection of code investigating the LMG model at varying levels of _N_.
+A collection of code and workings investigating the LMG model at varying levels of _N_.